- Location: New Hampshire

 The state does, however, ban texting for all drivers, regardless of age or license status.

-Kids under 18 must wear a seat belt.
+Kids ages 7 years old to 17 years old must wear a seat belt.
 The Department of Safety strongly recommends safety belts for every driver and passenger.

-Kids under six or under 55 inches tall must ride in a federally-approved safety seat or booster.
+Kids under 7 years old or 57 inches tall or under must ride in a federally-approved safety seat or booster.

-Call 911 or *64 (New Hampshire Highway Patrol) if you suspect a driver of being drunk or a road menace.
+Call 911 if you suspect a driver of being drunk or a road menace.
 Provide the driver's license plate number, make, model, location and travel direction.
 Do not try to stop the vehicle on your own.

 Dial 911 if you suspect an unattended child left in a vehicle is in danger from excessive heat or cold.
 Remain with the vehicle, if possible, until authorities arrive.